hms-networks/FlexyIgnitionDemo/README.md

 >All fields are required.
 Please note that you may need to select the `Change Password?` option to enable the password fields.

-**Step 14:** Under `Ewon Device Information`, input the username and password you created in Steps 2-4 of Ewon Setup.
+**Step 14:** Under `Ewon Device Information`, input the login you created in Steps 2-4 of Ewon Setup.
+(Username: demo, Password: demopassword)

 >All fields are required.
 Please note that you may need to select the `Change Password?` option to enable the password fields.